-Dogs are communicating with us all the time.
-They are constantly giving feedback to let us know how they are feeling at any given moment.
-But since they do not have spoken language capabilities like human beings do, dogs resort to communicating using a complex combination of non-verbal communications including body postures, facial gestures, tail and ear postures, sounds, and a silent networked communication of bio-electric body energy to send their messages to humans and to other dogs.
+Our dogs communicate with us all the time, so it’s essential to understand your husky’s body language.
+They constantly give feedback to let us know how they feel at any moment.
+But since they do not have spoken language capabilities as human beings do, dogs resort to communicating using a complex combination of non-verbal communications, including body postures, facial gestures, tail and ear postures, sounds, and a silent networked communication of bio-electric body energy to send their messages to humans and other dogs.

-It is because they use a combination of signals to communicate that we humans cannot just look at one aspect of their body language to decipher the true meaning behind their message.
-In order to accurately interpret your dog’s message, you have to learn to look at the whole dog, all the elements of their postures and facial gestures, the full context of the situation, and his immediate environment to be able to draw an accurate conclusion.
+Because they use a combination of signals to communicate, we humans cannot just look at one aspect of their body language to decipher the true meaning behind their message.
+To accurately interpret your dog’s message, you must learn to look at the whole dog, all the elements of their postures and facial gestures, the full context of the situation, and his immediate environment to draw an accurate conclusion.

-A scratching dog may just mean your dog has an itch.
-A dog that is scratching without real purposeful, plus lip licking nervously, and his eyes are darting everywhere is most likely showing you that he is agitated or very uncomfortable about something in his environment.
+A scratching dog may mean your dog has an itch.
+A dog scratching without real purpose, lip licking nervously, and eyes darting everywhere is most likely showing you that he is agitated or very uncomfortable about something in his environment.
 This time his scratching had nothing to do with being itchy.

 Dogs subtly communicate to us how they feel.
-It is vitally important to look for the body language clues to be able to accurately determine if a dog is happy, worried, fearful, unsure, or aggressive.
-Remember to look at the WHOLE dog and his immediate environment before coming to a conclusion about what a dog is communicating to you.
+Therefore, looking for body language clues is vital to accurately determine if a dog is happy, worried, fearful, unsure, or aggressive.
+Please remember to look at the WHOLE dog and his immediate environment before deciding what a dog communicates to you.

 - Face – Is it relaxed or tense?
 What direction is the face pointed; towards you, facing down, or away from you?